Endorsement Procedures

 • Section 8.
 Whenever possible, the Endorsements Committee shall interview all the known Democratic candidates running for a given position prior to bringing forth a recommendation, but the committee shall not be obligated to provide interview opportunities to candidates who do not provide working contact information, are not responsive to committee outreach, or who do not meet the committee’s publicly posted consideration deadlines.

 • Section 9.
 Only committee members who have participated in all of the interviews for a given contest shall have a vote in that contest’s deliberations.
+If the interview was held online, then watching a recording of the interview or reading the transcript shall be considered as participating.

 • Section 10.
 If committee members cannot reach consensus on a single recommendation in a given race, the Committee shall present a majority report and a minority report to the membership.